Annosz/StardewValleyModdingGuide/README.md

 - :heart: [PyTK - Platonymous Toolkit](https://www.nexusmods.com/stardewvalley/mods/1726): Required by a lot of other mods, eg. *Climates of Ferngill* and *Mermaid Island*
 - :heart: [Json Assets](https://www.nexusmods.com/stardewvalley/mods/1720): Required by a lot of other mods, eg. *Poppi's Kawaii Valley* and *Line Sprinklers*
-- :heart: [Farm Type Manager](https://www.nexusmods.com/stardewvalley/mods/3231?tab=description): Required by a moderate ammount of other mods, eg. *Better Quarry Redux* and *Stardew Valley Expanded*
+- :heart: [Farm Type Manager](https://www.nexusmods.com/stardewvalley/mods/3231): Required by a moderate ammount of other mods, eg. *Better Quarry Redux* and *Stardew Valley Expanded*
+- :heart: [Producer Framework Mod](https://www.nexusmods.com/stardewvalley/mods/4970): Required by a moderate ammount of other mods, eg. *Coffee Maker*
+  - :yellow_heart: [Custom Farming Redux](https://www.nexusmods.com/stardewvalley/mods/991): This is technically an earlier variation of *Producer Framework Mod*.
+Most mods that use CFR has been updated to PFM, and the ones that not are most likely abandoned and broken.
+I suggest you to only install this mod if it's specifically required for one of your mods, otherwise feel free to skip it.
 - :heart: [SpaceCore](https://www.nexusmods.com/stardewvalley/mods/1348): Required by a few other mods, eg. *Cooking Skill* and *Artisan Valley*
 - :heart: [Stardust Core](https://www.nexusmods.com/stardewvalley/mods/2341): Required by a few other mods, eg. *Happy Birthday*
 - :heart: [Stardew Hack](https://www.nexusmods.com/stardewvalley/mods/3213): Required by a few other mods, eg. *Bigger Backpack* and *Yet Another Harvest With Scythe Mod*